Passengers evacuated from Channel Tunnel after breakdown

 The Channel Tunnel, a 50-km (30-mile) link between Folkestone in south east England and Coquelles in northern France, is used by shuttles carrying cars and lorries, and by Eurostar train services between London, Paris and Brussels.

-Latest operational updates suggested that the tunnel would partially re-open at 0500 GMT on Tuesday.
-Until then, engineers would keep working to restore full power to affected sections of the tunnel, Eurostar said in a statement.
-However, Eurotunnel was expecting further disruptions in services on Tuesday and was cancelling four Eurostar trains, which included two services from London, one from Brussels and another from Paris, the company added.
+The spokesman said there were delays of several hours on the crossing, and hold-ups were likely for the rest of the day while the power supply was repaired.

-The breakdown forced Eurostar to cancel three services from London and two services from both Brussels and Paris on Monday.
-It had said that remaining services were suffering major delays.
+Services were operating in a single direction, which was switched every 90 minutes, he said.

-(Reporting by Paul Sandle and Esha Vaish; Editing by Ruth Pitchford and David Gregorio)
+Eurostar cancelled three services from London on Monday, while two services from both Brussels and Paris were also cancelled, according to its website.
+It said remaining services were suffering major delays.
+(Reporting by Paul Sandle; Editing by Ruth Pitchford)